 What is a Process Server?

-In New Zealand, process servers also often work as licensed private investigators and have a para-legal or law enforcement background.
-According to the legal process, all parties must be notified by personal service when facing court proceedings.
+In New Zealand, legal process servers often also work as private investigators with a para-legal, law enforcement or military background.
+According to the rules of serving legal process, all parties must be notified by personal service when they are subject to legal proceedings.

-The notification of these proceedings is called the ‘service of process’ and is achieved by delivering the notice of legal proceedings and other important information relating to the matter by a process server.
+The notification of these proceedings is called the ‘service of process’ and is achieved by personally delivering the notice of legal proceedings, court documents and other important information relating to a legal matter by a process server.

 The process server is required to serve the legal documents in accordance with the relevant legislation.
-This means, identifying the individual or parties concerned and personally handing the documents to them.
-If service is refused, the documents can be left at the defendants feet or left in clear view of the defendant, they are then formally served!
+This means, identifying the individual or parties concerned and personally delivering the documents.

-Posting on a recipient’s Facebook page is a permissible means of substituted service if evidence establishes that the Facebook page is, in fact, that of the person to be served and the posting is most likely to come to that person’s attention (reference: CIV-2008-485-2676, High Court Wellington, 16 March 2009, Gendall AJ).
+Posting on a recipient’s Facebook page is a permissible means of substituted service if evidence establishes that the Facebook page is that of the person to be served and that posting on the page is most likely to come to that person’s attention (reference: CIV-2008-485-2676, High Court Wellington, 16 March 2009, Gendall AJ).

 - Property Law Act Notices